OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Parties.md

 * In the case of a business, this will be the details of the business
 * In the case of a joint account, this will be the party that has given authorisation to the AISP to view the account.

+TPPs should refer to ASPSP developer portals to understand the approach taken for Parties by each ASPSP.
+ASPSPs should ensure they make available any data available through their direct channel, such as full legal name, email address, address or mobile number.

 This resource description should be read in conjunction with a compatible Account Information Services API Profile.

 ## Endpoints